Phil Gordon (poker player)

 Philip Stewart Gordon (born July 6, 1970) is an American professional poker player, commentator and author.

 Personal life

 Gordon was born in El Paso, Texas.
 He spent his formative years in Stone Mountain, Georgia.
 Gordon began attending Georgia Tech at the age of 15 while still attending high school.
 At the end of the 11th grade and after being awarded the National Merit Scholarship, Gordon dropped out of high school and attended Georgia Tech full-time.
 Gordon graduated from Georgia Tech with a B.S. degree in computer science in 1991.
 After stints working at Santa Cruz Operation and Lockheed, Gordon joined start-up Netsys Technologies as their first hired employee.
 In 1996, Netsys was acquired by Cisco Systems, making him a millionaire, and in 1997 he retired from the high-tech industry to travel the world and to play poker.

-Gordon currently lives in Newport, Washington, with his wife, Barb, and their two boys, Xander and Zachary.
+Gordon lives in Newport, Washington, with his wife and their two sons.